 - 3 tbsp unflavoured cooking oil

-Tip: This can be adapted to serve 6, simply increase the meat only to 1kg, all other items remain in the same quantities as instructed on the packet.
+This meal can serve 6, just increase the meat to 1 kg and add a little more vinegar.
+All other ingredients remain the same as instructed on the packet.

-Tip: Curries can be made the day before, refrigerated and properly reheated until piping hot throughout before serving.
+You can cook this curry the day before serving and refrigerate.
+Then, reheat until piping hot before serving.

 The spices and herbs: Cumin seeds, Garam Masala contains (coriander, cumin, ginger, cassia, black pepper, and cloves), fenugreek seeds, turmeric, ground coriander, black mustard seeds*, cardamom seeds, dried red chillies, black peppercorns and cinnamon stick – are blended to produce a spicy, aromatic curry. *Allergen information.

 “Simply by following my step-by-step instructions you can create authentic, delicious tasting ethnic cuisine.
 The required spices, herbs and ingredients are especially blended for perfect infusion to give ideal colour, aroma and flavour.”

 Amaze your family and friends with your fantastic culinary skills

 Great tasting results every time, all from your own homemade cooking

 Herbs & Spices especially blended for maximum flavour and aroma.